mcomella/mcomella.github.com/_posts/2016-06-17-enhancing-articles-through-hyperlinks.md

 This context can be added for more than just articles.

-Shout-out to [Stefan][] for independently discovering this idea (and improving it!) and a context graph brainstorming group for further fleshing this out.
+Shout-out to [Chenxia][] & [Stefan][] for independently discovering this idea and a context graph brainstorming group for further fleshing this out.

 Note: this is just a mock-up -- I don't have a prototype for this.